JPLee01/Programming_for_Data_Analysis-Assignment/README.md

 ## 3 numpy.random package
 ------------------------------------------------------------------------------------------------
 The *numpy.random* package in Python is a package within the NumPy (Numerical Python) libary for doing random sampling.
 The package contains some simple random data generation methods, some permutation and distribution functions, and random generator functions.
 It should also be noted that NumPy is seen as the fundamental package for scientific computing with Python.
 This is mainly due to its ability to help programmers easily perform numerical computations.
-A key facet of that viewpoint is the *numpy.random* package and its ability to easliy generate random samplimg.
+A key facet of that viewpoint is the *numpy.random* package and its ability to easliy generate random sampling.

 ## 4 Problem Statement
 ------------------------------------------------------------------------------------------------